 But about clothes… Don’t forget, that you can always wash them!
 Your favorite t-shirt is dirty?
 Wash it in the evening and wear it on the next day.

 You Can Buy Everything in Southeast Asia

 Trust me.
 I was in your place.
 I thought we need to buy all that recommended medicine for our trip, sun creams and tropical mosquito repellent creams for months in advance.
 All these spare bicycle parts for our cycling adventure in India.
 And extra clothing.

 And all for what?
 To find out that you can buy all of these things in Southeast Asia as well.
 And often even cheaper.

 And actually it’s the same with, for example, electronics.
-Where you can buy cheapest mackbooks and iPads?
-Everyone knows the answer – in the US.
-But do you know, that the same as cheap they are in official Apple Stores and reseller stores in Malaysia, Singapore and Cambodia?
+Where you can buy the cheapest Mackbook and iPad?
+Everyone knows the answer – in the USA.
+But do you know, that the same as cheap they are in official Apple Stores and re-seller stores in Malaysia, Singapore and Cambodia?
 Now you know.

 Happy travels!
 With or without that big backpack :)

 In case you are currently looking for a new backpack, check out our guide to the best carry on size travel backpacks!

 Kaspars is a long term traveler and a travel blogger from Latvia.
 He loves going on long walks, reading non fiction books and spending time outdoors.
 Together with his girlfriend Una they have been traveling – volunteering – working abroad since 2013.
 On We Are From Latvia they share their experience and things learned along the way.